-Additional findings regarding diseases that occur in yes childhood or adolescence and for which neither no. I disagree, I do not want to be informed about such findings. preventive programs nor treatment options exist. informed about such findings.
+Additional findings regard- yes ing diseases that occur in childhood or adolescence no. I disagree, I do not want no. I disagree, I do not want to be and for which neither informed about such findings preventive programs nor monned about such mulligs treatment options exist.